bvajjala/bvajjala.github.io/presentations/al-agile/markdown.md

 ## Principal DevOps Consultant/Solution Architect

-  Hi, my name is Balaji Vajjala and I'm the Chief Architect and DevOps Solution Architect.
-Here I will be talking about implementing a Practical Continuous Deployment pipelines, DevOps Culture and other Misc Topics.
+  Hi, my name is Balaji Vajjala and I'm the Chief DevOps Solution Architect here at Angie's List.
+Today  Here I will be talking about how we implemented a Continuous Deployment pipelines, DevOps Culture and other Misc Topics.
-  Hope you will enjoy these
+  Hope you will enjoy this presentation.